qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - Hello, What is the Privacy Policy
 - What is Edison Privacy Policy for the Email app?
 - what is the edison privacy policy?
+- what data policies do you have?
+- what is edison's privacy policy for the email app?
+- what is the edison privacy policy app
+- whats your privacy policy?
+- tell me about your privacy policy
+- i want to see your privacy policy

 ## intent:whatis_ews_server
 - what is microsoft exchange server?